I may earn a commission from the affiliate links on this site. Learn more›

 The clear plastic insert also fits nicely on the top part of the pad.
 To my mind, this insert simulates that of a marching snare drum, as when played, you get a crisp attack that sounds very similar to that of a Kevlar drum head.

 Combined with this and the plastic rims, you have a perfect practice pad for working on your chops and exercises.
-This is perfect for anyone who plans on trying out for drum corps or anyone actively involved.
+The pad is perfect for anyone who plans on trying out for drum corps or anyone actively involved.

 You can really hear how cleanly you are playing when this insert is used.
 It’s good to note that when using it, you will be increasing the volume of the pad.
 If neighbors are a concern, be mindful of this.